-Durrës is the second largest city of Albania located on the central Albanian coast, about 33 km (21 mi) west of the capital Tirana.
-It is one of the most ancient and economically significant cities of Albania.
+Durres is the second largest city of Albania located on the central Albanian coast, about 33 km (21 mi) west of the capital Tirana.
+It is one of the most ancient and economically significant cities in Albania.

 Durrës is situated at one of the narrower points of the Adriatic Sea, opposite the Italian ports of Bari (300 km or 186 mi away) and Brindisi (200 km or 124 mi away).
-Durrës is home to Albania’s main port, the Port of Durrës, and to the newest public university, the Aleksandër Moisiu University.
+The city is home to Albania’s main port, and to the newest public university, the Aleksander Moisiu University.
 It has a population of 115,550, while the metropolitan area has a population of 265,330.
 Moreover, it is the meeting point of national roads SH2 and SH4.

 Photo credits: Wikimedia / a.dombrowski

 Durresi was founded in the 7th century BC by Greek colonists from Corinth and Corcyra under the name Epidamnos, it has been continuously inhabited for 2,700 years and is one of the oldest cities in Albania.

 Durres is an important link to Western Europe due to its port and its proximity to the Italian port cities, notably Bari, to which daily ferries run.
 As well as the dockyard, it also possesses an important shipyard and manufacturing industries, notably producing leather, plastic and tobacco products.